Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 How do reference checks work?

-In most cases, job seekers have a list of 2-3 professional references that they submit alongside their resume, cover letter, and job application.
+Job seekers usually list two or three professional references on their resume.
 Theoretically, these references are people willing to speak favorably about the job seeker’s skills, abilities, work habits, and more.
 However, since job seekers ask references to speak on their behalf, reference checks can touch upon subjective topics that work history verifications usually cannot, including personality, character, and work ethic.

 What shows on a civil history check?

-Note that there are two types of civil history background checks: county and federal.
-Read our blog post to understand what shows on these different civil history records available from background screening companies.
+Note that there are two types of background checks for civil history: county and federal.
+Read our blog post to understand what shows on civil history records available from background screening companies.

 What do education history checks show?